bottlesdevs/programs/Reviews/gog.md

 Additional notes: n/a

 **Is it usable?**
-Grade: Bronze
+Grade: Gold
-Additional notes: It is usable, do not became unresponsive but the graphical problems waste the UX.
+Additional notes: It is usable, has very rare glitches like on window resize.

 **Final grade? (the lower evaluation from previous questions)**
-Grade: Bronze
+Grade: Gold
 Additional notes: n/a

 **Additional notes**